gerner/projects/_posts/2024-02-22-software-waterfall-setup.markdown

 button on the left panel somewhere) and any tuning you do in SDR++ will be reflected on your rig and vice versa.

+Edit: After playing around with this setup, I noticed quite bad interference across the 10m band whenever I turned on the RigSync plugin.
+It turns out that I was getting some kind of RFI over the USB cable from my computer into my radio.
+Adding a ferrite bead on the USB cable (specifically the cable between a USB hub I use and the radio), the RFI almost complete disappears.

+I actually tried two ferrite beads.
+The first was a cheap no-name bead from Amazon that had a small effect on the RFI.
+The second was a Palomar Engineering ferrite bead which worked much better.
+You get what you pay for I guess.

+I thought that was surprising and I'm really glad it was easy to resolve with just a ferrite bead.

 [sdrpp]: <https://www.sdrpp.org/> "SDR++ visualizes radio signals on a waterfall"
 [potaapp]: <https://pota.app> "Pota.app hosts information about parks on the air activations"
 [hamqth]: <https://www.hamqth.com> "HamQTH has an API that shares dxcluster spots"